ruyakubu/BUILD-AzureML-workshop/README.md

 ## Task 3: Create a Compute

 To run a job or machine learning computation, we need to create a compute instance.
-You can create none in notebook or use existing one.
+You can create one from a notebook or use an existing one.
 To create a compute, you need a name and the size of the instance.
-You can also specify how you and the instance to scare during runtime.
+You can also specify how you want the instance to scale during runtime.

 ```python
 from azure.ai.ml.entities import AmlCompute